The Principle of Physical Instantiation

 3. Layer Two: The Principle of Physical Instantiation in Action

-- Abstract Structures: The set of all self-consistent abstract objects, structures, and systems that are logically derivable or constructible from the foundational axiomatic system established by the predictive cycle, whose definitions at this abstract level are not yet constrained by physical resources.
+- Abstract Structures: The set of self-consistent abstract objects, structures, and systems that are logically derivable or constructible from the foundational axiomatic system established by the predictive cycle.
+At this level, definitions are not yet constrained by physical resources.

-- This embodiment process is not free.
+This embodiment process is not free.
 It is governed by thermodynamics and a drive for maximum efficiency, which the PU framework formalizes as the Principle of Compression Efficiency (PCE).
-The physical laws we see are the optimal, most efficient solutions that survive this rigorous filtering process.
+Candidate physical laws are the efficient solutions that survive this filtering process.

 The Principle of Physical Instantiation (PPI) asserts that physical laws are the signature of this constrained instantiation process.